1st Armoured Division (United Kingdom): Initial desert fighting

 By 12 June, tank crew morale was low, and the relationship between Lumsden and Messervy further deteriorated.
 The brigadiers of the division's armoured brigades, which had temporarily been assigned to the 7th Armoured Division, requested to be returned to the 1st and this request further damaged Lumsden's relationship with Messervy.
 During the day, the tanks of the 7th Armoured Division were placed under the command of the 1st, and it was able to use 83 Grants, 59 Crusaders and 64 Stuarts.
 That day, the division battled the 15th and 21st Panzer Divisions.
 The Allies' initial success at halting a German tank attack was followed by an attack on the 4th Armoured Brigade, and by that evening, it had 15 of the 95 tanks with which it had started.
 The 1st Armoured Division had been reduced to 50 tanks.
 While tank losses had been heavy, most were able to be recovered and were sent to workshops to be repaired.
 On 13 June, the division's infantry—the 201st Guards Brigade (formerly the 200th Guards Brigade), holding an entrenched position called the Knightsbridge Box—came under a German assault.
 The armoured brigades fought additional actions in support of the infantry but during the hours of darkness it was decided to abandon the position, marking a turning point in the battle and the start of the Eighth Army's retreat from Gazala.

 As the Eighth Army retreated into Egypt, it formed up at Mersa Matruh, which had originally been considered the location in which British forces would conduct "a last-ditch stand" because its loss would bring the Mediterranean Fleet based at Alexandria and the city of Cairo within range of Axis aerial attacks.
 By 1942, El Alamein, a 40 mi stretch of desert between the sea and impassable salt marshes to the south offered a stronger defensive position; however, it lay a further 150 mi to the east and Auchinleck had to factor-in the political, moral, and propaganda implications of abandoning Mersa Matruh without a fight.
 The 1st Armoured Division, reinforced with tanks from the 7th Armoured Division, was positioned in the desert to protect army's southern desert flank.
-On 27 June, the division fought the 15th Panzer and that evening, withdrew as part of a general retreat conducted by XIII Corps.
+On 27 June, the division fought the 15th Panzer and that evening, withdrew as part of a general withdrawal conducted by XIII Corps.